medicineshoppe/deliveryman/README.md

-# deliveryman
+# deliverymanifest
-delivery form for record keeping
+A delivery form for deliveries for ease of use